-We saw evidence the dentists justified, graded and reported on the radiographs they took.
-The provider carried out radiography audits every year following current guidance and legislation.
+We saw evidence the dentist justified, graded and reported on the radiographs they took.
+The provider had carried out a radiography audit in February 2021.
+We did not see evidence of follow up or development of an action plan to address issues identified.